shubik/lime/README.md

 // instantiate using default options var dispatcher = new Lime;

-// instantiate using custom options var dispatcher = new Lime({
+// instantiate using some custom options var dispatcher = new Lime({
     delimeter : '~',
     redisHost : '10.0.0.29'